It’s possible to only use hand or manual tools when woodworking, but then it becomes a slower process.

 Handheld machines for woodworking

-What follows is a list of the different types of woodworking machines available starting with handheld power tools that are generally cheaper, but commonly used.
+What follows is a list of the different types and names of woodworking machines available starting with handheld power tools that are generally cheaper, but commonly used.

 In this article we will cover: